EpiphanySoft/oo/docs/Processors.md

     }

-Alternatively, there is the `define` `static` method of `Base` which is equivalent in every respect other then syntax:
+Alternatively, there is the `define` `static` method of `Base` which is equivalent in every respect other than syntax:

     import { Base } from '@epiphanysoft/configly';